-Score explanation: The Geisel chapter of Medical Students for a Sustainable Future (MS4SF) was started in the summer of 2020 and is eligible for student group funding through the medical school.
+Score explanation: The Geisel chapter of Medical Students for a Sustainable Future (MS4SF) was started in the summer of 2020 and obtains student group funding through the medical school.
 We also have begun meeting with New Hampshire Healthcare Workers for Climate Action and a newly formed group of physicians interested in the intersection of climate change and health at DHMC.
+Additionally, faculty connections established through our MS4SF group have led to multiple members finding research opportunities and mentors in the field of sustainability.